-During the 2020-21 school year, Susquehannock High School is continuing to partner with Harrisburg Area Community College, Penn State York, and York College of Pennsylvania for Dual Enrollment agreements for students.
-If you would care to do Dual Enrollment at any of these schools, the first step in the process is to arrange a meeting with your school counselor.
+During the 2021-22 school year, Susquehannock High School is continuing to partner with Harrisburg Area Community College, Penn State York, and York College of Pennsylvania for Dual Enrollment agreements for students.
+If you would like to do Dual Enrollment at any of these schools, the first step in the process is to arrange a meeting with your school counselor.
 Should you choose to pursue Dual Enrollment you will need to complete paperwork for both SHS and the school you’re selecting to take courses at and submit it to the counseling office and/or college prior to the start of the next school year.
-Prior to seeking out a meeting with your school counselor, it is recommended that you take a look at the Frequently Asked Questions below that students and parents often have about Dual Enrollment.
+Prior to seeking out a meeting with your school counselor, it is recommended that you take a look at the Frequently Asked Questions below.

 Students and families new to the Dual Enrollment process are highly encouraged to attend our annual Dual Enrollment Information Night.
 For the 2021-2022 school year this event is scheduled to take place on Thursday, March 24th, 2022.
 Resources including handouts from from past presentations are available below.